1fx-eth/contracts/README.md

 FX trading on AAVE using 1inch / generic type swap routers.

 1inch swap router implementation is illustrated in `scripts/open_position.ts`.
-Works with all other types of routers that return a single uint256 as swap output amount.
+Works with all other types of routers that return a single `uint256` as swap output amount.

 # Core contract compomnents

-The core contracts are the OneFXSlotFactory and the OneFXSlot.
+The core contracts are the `OneFXSlotFactory` and the `OneFXSlot`.

-OneFXSLotFactory deploys UUPS Upgradeaple contracts that implement EIP-4337 abstract accounts to enable automated creation of leveraged positions on the user's behalf.
+OneFXSLotFactory deploys UUPS Upgradeable contracts that implement EIP-4337 abstract accounts to enable automated creation of leveraged positions on the user's behalf.

 The user controls the slot and can manage the position through interacting with a slot contract they own.